raunak2007/blog/_posts/2023-03-03-tri2finalblog.md

 - My Answer: true false true
 - Correct Answer: 	false false false
 - Explanation: This question was asking about a code segment and if the code segment displays a certain text.
 I did not understand this question very well.
 I put answer C which said true false true.
 I put this because the variables a, b, and c were defined as such.
 I did not understand what the code after that did so I thought it was meant just to throw me off.
 The correct answer is false, false, false.
 This is because the two code statments changed variables a and c.
 The a was changed to false because b was true thus not b is false.
 The statement then is false.
 The next one defines c as false because a is now defined as false making c false.
 If I got the correct answer on the fourth line of code I would have got it correct.

-## Q49

-- My Answer: The model used by the simulation software cannot be modified once the simulation has been used
-- Correct Answer: The model used by the simulation software often omits details so that it is easier to implement
-- Explanation: I honestly don’t know why I picked this answer.
-It makes no sense to be fair.
-A model can always be changed from a simulation stand point.
-Details will be omitted after the simulation is done.

 ## Q50